 In Madagascar: Escape 2 Africa, Melman the giraffe suddenly develops deep feelings for Gloria the hippo.
 Nothing of the sort was mentioned in the first film.
 A flashback at the beginning of the second film shows that, even as children, Melman had a crush on Gloria.
 Additionally, an inverse case with Melman's hypochondria in the first film, which is completely gone by the sequel.
 The only hint appears to be his great knowledge of medicine.

 The Powerpuff Girls go through this in "Candy is Dandy."
-They suddenly become addicted to candy, so much that they actually get their enemy, Mojo Jojo to supply it to them.
-When Mojo stops the supply, the girls beat him within an inch of his life, only for Blossom to finally wake up and stop the beating after seeing the monsters they've became.
+When the Mayor rewards them with candy for beating up criminals, they suddenly become addicted.
+Soon, the girls are beating up villains all the time, even when they aren't breaking the law, to get their fix.
+But, when Mojo Jojo figures this out and steals the Mayor's candy jar just to be mean, the girls beat him within an inch of his life, only for Blossom to finally wake up and stop the beating after seeing the monsters they've became.
+The girls admit their problem to the Mayor, who congratulates them for honesty and rewards them...with candy.

 Justified with Stan's dad's single-episode struggle with alcoholism.
 He was pulled over for Drunk Driving and forced to attend AA despite not really being an alcoholic.
 Impressionable joiner that he is, he takes the "admitting you are helpless to help yourself" part rather too readily to heart, and descends into full-blown dependency, convinced he has a terminal illness that forces him to drink.